Welcome to Experience OpenShift Virtualization!

 What Content Is Covered In The Roadshow?

-These are the six main sections that will be covered:
+These are the seven main sections that will be covered:

 • Virtual Machine Management: In this section we will provide a review of virtual machine management fundamentals, including creating a virtual machine, and modifying it’s allotted resources.

-• Migrating Existing Virtual Machines: In this section, we will use the Migration Toolkit for Virtualization (MTV) to migrate a VM from an existing VMware vSphere environment to OpenShift Virtualization.
+• Migrating Existing Virtual Machines: In this section, we will use the Migration Toolkit for Virtualization (MTV) to migrate virtual machines from an existing VMware vSphere environment to OpenShift Virtualization.

 • Storage Management: The storage paradigm familiar to many administrators changes with OpenShift Virtualization.
 This section will explore many actions related to storage management for virtual machines.